Hiding your identity in this digital world is quite tricky, as you often leave behind several digital footprints.

 2. Tor- Onion Router to stay anonymous

 You can use a Tor browser to connect with the Bitcoin network.
 Tor is a volunteer community which beliefs in anonymity and surveillance-free internet usage.
+If you are looking for something fancy, Brave browser should be your go-to browser.
+It’s free, faster than Chrome and have Tor feature in-built.
+Infact, this is the browser I use personally.

 Tor nodes encrypt and route your internet traffic to random computer nodes on the Tor network before it reaches its final destination.
 Hence, it becomes extremely difficult to pinpoint the IP address or system from which the message or transaction was broadcasted.